artursg/telegram-sticker-upload/README.md

 > The image file should be in PNG format with a transparent layer and must fit into a 512x512 square (one of the sides must be 512px and the other 512px or less).

-Fitting to 512x512 box can be easily be achieved using ImageMagick ([link](https://www.imagemagick.org "link")), using '''convert "*.png" -resize 512x512 sticker.png'''
+Fitting to 512x512 box can be easily be achieved using ImageMagick ([link](https://www.imagemagick.org "link")), using `convert "*.png" -resize 512x512 sticker.png`.